Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes: Software availability

 \section{Software availability}

-The \texttt{R} package \texttt{rp.flm.test}, openly available at \url{https://github.com/egarpor/rp.flm.test}, contains the implementation of both tests and allows to reproduce the simulation study and the data applications.
-The main function, \texttt{rp.flm.test}, is also included in the \texttt{R} package \texttt{fda.usc} since version 1.3.1.
+The \texttt{R} package \texttt{rp.flm.test}, openly available at \url{https://github.com/egarpor/rp.flm.test}, contains the implementation of the tests and allows reproduction of the simulation study and data applications.
+The main function, \texttt{rp.flm.test}, has also been included in the \texttt{R} package \texttt{fda.usc} since version 1.3.1.